ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 [OPEN ISSUE: Decide whether to expand the width of the id.]

+The `HpkeConfigList` structure contains one or more `HpkeConfig` structures in decreasing order of preference.
+This allows a server to support multiple HPKE configurations simultaneously.

+[TODO: Allow aggregators to return HTTP status code 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]

-Aggregators SHOULD allocate distinct id values for each `HpkeConfig` in a `HpkeConfigList`.
-The RECOMMENDED strategy for generating these values is via rejection sampling, i.e., to randomly select an id value repeatedly until it does not match any known `HpkeConfig`.
+Aggregators SHOULD allocate distinct `id` values for each `HpkeConfig` in an `HpkeConfigList`.
+The RECOMMENDED strategy for generating these values is via rejection sampling, i.e., to randomly select an `id` value repeatedly until it does not match any known `HpkeConfig`.

-The client MUST abort if any of the following happen for any HPKE config
+The Client MUST abort if any of the following happen for any HPKE config
 request:

 * the GET request failed or did not return a valid HPKE configuration; or
 * the HPKE configuration specifies a KEM, KDF, or AEAD algorithm the client does not recognize.

-Aggregators SHOULD use HTTP caching to permit client-side caching of this resource {{!RFC5861}}.
+Aggregators SHOULD use HTTP caching to permit Client-side caching of this resource {{!RFC5861}}.
 Aggregators SHOULD favor long cache lifetimes to avoid frequent cache revalidation, e.g., on the order of days.
 Aggregators can control this cached lifetime with the Cache-Control header, as follows:

 ~~~
 Cache-Control: max-age=86400
 ~~~

 Clients SHOULD follow the usual HTTP caching {{!RFC9111}} semantics for key